electricbookworks/ebw-training/must-have-tech-skills/text/01-context.md

 The user interface is what the user sees or hears as they encounter the publication.
 The user interface of a paper book would include its cover design, typography, page numbers and so on.
 On a website, things like text and buttons and where they lie.

 User patterns are the habits we form as we use publications – patterns of behaviour.
 In English, we open paper books on the right, and look for the book's description on the back cover.
-Those user patterns are so ingrained that it is very disorienting when a book defies them.
+Those user patterns are so ingrained that it is very disorienting when a book doesn't follow them.

 Common user patterns on the web include the placement of login buttons on the top right, and that we scroll vertically, not horizontally, through articles.

 As we write and edit for digital products, we need to:

-1. be aware that we're contributing to a user experience, but not in control of it, and
+1. be aware that we're creating a user experience, but not entirely in control of it, and
-2. know as much as we can about user patterns in different reading contexts.
+2. know and think as much as we can about user patterns in different reading contexts.

 ## Accessibility

-The most neglected user experiences are those of people with disabilities.
+Publishing teams often neglect the user experiences of people with disabilities.
 If you don't have full vision, you may [use a screen reader](https://www.youtube.com/watch?v=iUCYPM6up9M&t=8s) to read text aloud; you might set your computer to a large-print, high-contrast display.
 If you have a physical disability, you might not be able to use a mouse, or type more than one letter every few seconds.
+You might use any number of alternative devices and software to help you read.

 {% include youtube id="iUCYPM6up9M" class="non-printing" %}